 - For an opportunist dog theft, sentencing would begin with a high-level community order with a maximum custody sentence of up to 36 weeks.

-Penalties need to be much more challenging for those persons carrying out these theft crimes to act as a prevention to others.
+Penalties need to be much more challenging for those who carry out these theft crimes to prevent others from committing them.

 If you don’t clean up after your dog, you can be given an on-the-spot fine of up to 80, with a penalty of up to £1000 if the case is taken to Court.
 In some local authority areas, dog walkers can now be fined £100 if they exercise dogs without a poop bag, regardless of whether their dog fouls.